1 - Atho, built a castle at Courtenay, Gatenois, France

 m Agnes, daughter of Lord St. John

-- 11 - Sir Peter, was Constable of Windsor, grand standard bearer, and chamberlain; died 1405, bur
+11 - Sir Peter, was Constable of Windsor, grand standard bearer, and chamberlain; died 1405, bur Exeter Cathedral

 m Eleanor, second dau of Roger Mortimer, died childless